-Here, we’ve highlighted how to be happy during the bleak winter months by laying out 7 ways to naturally boost your mood.
+Here, we’ve highlighted how to be happy during the bleak winter months by laying out seven ways to naturally boost your mood.

 It may seem intuitive, but exercise really does boost your mood and your energy levels.
 According to the Mayo Clinic, even a short workout at the gym or a brisk walk can do the trick, as physical activity stimulates various brain chemicals that usually leaves you feeling happier and more relaxed.
 Winter workouts also can make you feel better about your appearance, which in turn, boosts confidence.

 Not really a gym person?
 Make it a point to walk for 30 minutes on your way home from work, around your block, or around a park.
-On weekends, Recruit a friend, a sibling, or your boyfriend/girlfriend to make it fun.
+On weekends, Recruit a friend, a sibling or your partner to make it fun.